JorgePezzuol/my-multiplayer-chat/README.md

 # Project
-Multiplayer game with meeting embedded
+Multiplayer game with Phaser 3 and embedded Jitsi SDK

 ## Setup
 * clone/download and cd my-multiplayer-chat